How to connect to Microsoft SQL database and encyrpt user password

 NOTE: If SQL server is not Listening on the standard 1433 port, the connection will fail.

-To see the SQL server port, either contact the SQL server Admin, or open up sql server surface configuration manager, and bring up the TCP dynamic port. seen below:
+To see the SQL server port, either contact the SQL server Admin, or open up sql server surface configuration manager, and bring up the TCP dynamic port.

 for encrypted string that needs a cert, use this: